 - 14. Build Backlinks

 What is Organic Traffic?

-The definition of organic traffic is a visitor who lands on your website from the organic results in search engines.
+The definition of organic traffic is a visitor who lands on your website from the organic results in search engines via search engine optimization.

 - and more

-When people search for keywords and phrases in search engines and your website is optimized for SEO, your website will show up in the results.
+When people type in search queries and phrases in search engines, and your website is optimized for SEO, your website will show up in the results.

 The tips in this article help directly or indirectly increase the amount of keywords you show up for or improve their ranking positions.

 Organic Traffic vs Direct Traffic vs Social Media vs Paid